SITE MENU

 ROYAL SOCIETY FOR THE PROTECTION OF BIRDS RESERVE (at Gruinart)

-The Gruinart Reserve occupies most of the north-west quadrant of the island and has a Visitors' Centre situated in the middle of a farmyard.
+The Gruinart Nature Reserve occupies most of the north-west quadrant of the island and has a Visitors' Centre situated in the middle of a farmyard.
 Several of the barns have been converted to house video cameras which you can operate by remote control from the first floor of the Centre.
 It also had some high-power binoculars and a register of all the birds seen by visitors.
 Further down the road is a wooden hide overlooking the tidal Loch Gruinart.
 Tel: 01496 850505.

 Islay is particularly famous for the large numbers of geese that come here.
 You are also likely to see oyster-catchers around Islay's coastline.
 They are black and white, with long orange beaks and make a lot of noise.

-DAY EXCURSION TO THE ISLAND OF COLONSAY
+EXCURSION TO THE ISLAND OF COLONSAY

 Colonsay is a beautiful little island with many sandy beaches.
 It's well worth a trip from Islay if you have a day to spare.